-Upon receiving a notice of suspension, a student may appeal the suspension to the Academic Dean.
-This appeal must be made at least 10 days prior to the beginning of classes in the following semester.
+Upon receiving a notice of suspension, a student may appeal the suspension in writing to the Academic Dean.
+Students who wish their suspension lifted for the fall semester must appeal by June 30.
+Students enrolled in the second session of Summer College must submit their written appeal on the last day of the summer class.
+In order to have suspension lifted in the spring, students must appeal no later than ten (10) days before the beginning of spring classes.
 Suspension will not automatically be lifted in the case of an appeal.
 The burden is on the appealing student to provide evidence that he or she will be able to perform at a satisfactory academic level.
 Typically, the appeal is referred to the Academic Appeals Committee which will consider the appeal and make a recommendation to the Academic Dean.